CameronH64/procrustes-analysis/README.md

 - Model training on a corpus.
 - Outputting a document-feature matrix from a trained model.
 - Procrustes analysis between document-feature matrices.
-- Saving model to file for retrieval and analysis results replication.
+- Saving model to file(s) for retrieval and analysis results replication.
-- Both document-feature matrices and Procrustes analysis results are outputted to a hierarchy (more on hierarchy later).
+- Both document-feature matrices and Procrustes analysis results are outputted to an organized file structure (more on this hierarchy later).

-# Setting Up (For Adding this Code into an Already Established Project)
+# Setting Up (Adding this Code into an Already Existing Project)
 Although this is common Python knowledge, I'm including this section for the sake of clarity and completeness.
-After creating a project or having a project ready to use this module:
+After creating a project or having a project ready:
 #### Import the Procrustes Analysis File:
-1. Place the procrustes_analysis.py file into the same directory as the .py file that is the actual one being executed.
+1. Place the procrustes_analysis.py file into your project directory, alongside the .py file that is the actual one being executed.
 2. In the execution .py file (or notebook, if you're using that), import procrustes_analysis.py.

         import procrustes_analysis

     Note: To write more efficient code, you can use `import procrustes_analysis as pa` so you don't have to use the full filename to use the functions.

-3. You can now use any function from this module within your Python code by using `pa`.
+3. You can now use any function from this module within your Python code.

 #### Install Necessary Packages for this Module:
 Install the necessary packages through the requirements.txt file.
-When you place the requirements.txt file in the project folder, PyCharm *should* detect it, and give the option to install its packages.
+When you place the requirements.txt file in the project folder, PyCharm *should* detect it and give the option to install its packages.

 However, in the case that doesn't work, I'll cover the pip method (I use Git Bash, although this should work in most terminals).
 1. First, ensure that the requirements.txt file is in the project folder (it could be anywhere, but it's simpler to move it in this directory).